 During March, the lower altitudes will be warm and as you go higher the temperature will slowly start to decrease.
 Hence dressing in layers is the best way to go.
 Doing so will allow you to put on and take off clothes according to the situation.

 Make sure to carry one sleeping bag for cold nights and mornings at higher elevations.
 A good pair of sturdy trekking boot is a must that will either make or break your trekking experience.
 Avoid carrying heavy boots.

-Also, keep in mind to not exceed the luggage above 20kgs.
+Also, keep in mind to not exceed the luggage above 20 kilos.
 This can be for you and porter because carrying a lot can be a huge burden.

 - Always check the weather condition before the trek and pack accordingly.

-- Since March is a peak season, it is important to pre-book the flights and accommodation.
+- Since March is a peak season, it is important to pre-book your trek.